kristihchinen/kristihchinen.github.io/essays/RelearningTechniques.md

 ## What A Rough Start

-Having learned Javascript last year when the pandemic was first starting out and we were all pushed online it was a hard language for me to grasp.
-I started to fall behind in learning the new techniques which discouraged me in becoming a programmer.
-However, learning it a second time around allows me to truly understand the basics of the language.
+Having learned Javascript when the pandemic was first starting out and we were all pushed online it was a hard language for me to grasp.
+I started to fall behind in learning the new techniques which discouraged me from continuing on in my degree pathway.
+However, I decided to give it another try and being able to learn it a second time around allows me to truly understand the basics of the language.

 ## Starting From The Very Beginning